dc dotCreds

 Correct answer

-The Messages API gives fine-grained control for custom agent loops, while Managed Agents provide a pre-built managed agent harness
+Messages API gives custom-loop control; Managed Agents provide a managed harness

 Source: Using the Messages API